uditisinha/CommConnect_Django/README.md

   <li><strong>comms.html:</strong> In this template more details about the committee, that the user clicked on, is shown along with folders inside that committee that the user can redirect to.</li>
 </ul>

+<h2>Hosting on PythonAnywhere:</h2>
+<p>The website is hosted on PythonAnywhere at the following link: <a href="http://uditi.pythonanywhere.com">uditi.pythonanywhere.com</a>.</p>
+<p>Our system was initially built on a Windows system, so we manually constructed URLs for file locations upon uploading.
+However, this feature caused a "Suspicious Path Traversal" error on the hosted website because the Linux server on PythonAnywhere did not allow for manual URL construction.
+Therefore, we changed the path and ensured there was no manual URL construction.</p>

 <h2>User diagram:</h2>
 <img src="https://github.com/user-attachments/assets/e7723d2f-a024-4958-bd60-a24cc561410a"></img>